ADD CONDITION

 How do I use the Rugby Menthol Cold / Hot Patch?

 Carefully remove the backing from the patch, apply the sticky side to the affected area, and wear it for up to 8 hours.
-You can repeat this process, but do not use more than 3 patches in a day.
+You can repeat this up to 3 times daily.

 Are there any precautions I should take when using this patch?

 Yes, avoid bandaging tightly, using with a heating pad, and contact with eyes or mucous membranes.
-Do not apply to wounds or damaged skin, and do not use with other topical analgesics.
+Do not apply to wounds or damaged skin.

 What should I do if I swallow the patch?